Amanda-ayechanmoe/propertydatainsight/README.md

   1.2 AWS CLI installed and configured
   1.3 Docker and Docker compose
 2. Getting Started
-- Provision EC2 with bootstrap script to host streamlit web app (IAM role) aws cli install/configure
+- Provision EC2 with to host streamlit web app for collecting user's predefined search values.
 - Create s3 bucket with 3 sub folders
 - Get docker file and run container for ariflow and flask
 - Create AWS gule job
+- Create AWS Glue crawler
 - Run query on Athena to get insight
 - Send output result to S3
 - Create connection to S3 from tableau to visualize

-4. AWS Infrastructure costs
-5. S3 structure
-6. Code walkthrough
-- Explain the streamlib web app code
-- provide airflow dags and explain what it does for each dags
-- Explain flask, python web-crawler code including selenium grip, docker image for selenium girp

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage
 How does one go about using it?